devops-works/blog.devops.works/_posts/2015-07-02-ansible-layout.md

 daemons allow this (e.g. nginx, haproxy, apache).
 If your service does not, provide some fallback mechanism.
 You don't want your playbook to screw up your running system because you typoed a configuration variable.
 See the `validate` option in the
 [template module](http://docs.ansible.com/template_module.html).

 Note that handlers are just standard tasks.

-### `meta/main.yml`
+## `meta/main.yml`

 This metadata has (AFAIK) only two variables:

 - `galaxy_info`: meta information for galaxy about your role.
-You just don't need this if you don intend to push your role to Galaxy.
-For details on the format, see TODO: find ref
+You just don't need this if you don't intend to push your role to Galaxy.
+For details on the format, see [Role Metedata](https://galaxy.ansible.com/docs/contributing/creating_role.html#role-metadata)
 - `dependencies`: what roles this role depends on.

 The latter is of utmost importance, and setting it right deserves a blog